abdelwia/docs-erp/docs/payment/post-payment-initialization.md

 # Initiate Payment

-This guide will help you initiate a payment to any operator that our API supports.
+This guide will help you initiate a payment to any operator that Magma OnePay API V1 supports.

 ## Corridors